CooperStansbury/cell_cycle/resources/README.md

 - `GO_Biological_Process_2023.txt` – Gene Ontology biological process terms as downloaded in 2023; used for enrichment analysis.
 - `liu_2017_genes.csv` – cell‑cycle marker genes reported by Liu et al. (2017) used for benchmarking.

+Larger reference genomes and raw sequencing data are stored externally due to size constraints.
+Paths to those resources should be configured in the relevant pipeline configuration files.
+When adding new curated lists or small annotations, document their source and update this README accordingly.